 What Is It?

-For many years computer applications organize their data between two tiers: memory and storage.
+For many years computer applications organized their data between two tiers: memory and storage.
 We believe the emerging persistent memory technologies introduce a third tier.
 Persistent memory (or pmem for short) is accessed like volatile memory, using processor load and store instructions, but it retains its contents across power loss like storage.

 This project focuses specifically on how persistent memory is exposed to server-class applications which will explicitly manage the placement of data among the three tiers (volatile memory, persistent memory, and storage).
 This project is not looking at client or mobile uses of persistent memory, which are more likely to be transparent to the applications (at least, we’re not focusing on that yet).
 The first focus is to expose the capabilities of this new technology and provide software to help applications exploit it.